sevenbamboos/my-blog-origin/source/_posts/mind-map-java.md

 04.If closure has reference to non-local variable which is not final, how to make function free of side effects | Turn implicit variables to explicit arguments of the function (see code)
 05.There are Function and BiFunction.
-How about TriFunction | Using curring is another way to avoid TriFunction (see code 06.Partially bind the first/second parameter | Deduct from types to create curried function (see code)
+How about TriFunction | Using curring is another way to avoid TriFunction (see code 06.Partially bind the first/second parameter | Deduct from types to create curried function (see code) 07.What's the size of a thread | 1064 KB for 64-bit JVM (size of stack)

 ```
 // 02